pkdone/MongoSecurityPlaypen/README.md

     # Connect to the VM hosting OpenLDAP, MIT Kerberos KDC and PyKMIP Server
     $ vagrant ssh centralit

-    # Connect to the VM hosting the 1st MongoDB Database Replica in the Replica-Set
+    # Connect to the VM hosting the 1st MongoDB Database Replica in the Replica Set
     $ vagrant ssh dbnode1

-    # Connect to the VM hosting the 2nd MongoDB Database Replica in the Replica-Set
+    # Connect to the VM hosting the 2nd MongoDB Database Replica in the Replica Set
     $ vagrant ssh dbnode2

-    # Connect to the VM hosting the 3rd MongoDB Database Replica in the Replica-Set
+    # Connect to the VM hosting the 3rd MongoDB Database Replica in the Replica Set
     $ vagrant ssh dbnode3

     # Connect to the VM hosting the Test Client Python Application